meghancampbel9/meghancampbel9/README.md

 ## 🚀 About Me

-I'm a software engineer with a passion for building tools that apply AI models to real-world challenges.
+I'm a software engineer with a passion for building tools for real-world challenges.
 My background in engineering and experience in full-stack software development fuel my innovative approach to technology.

-Combining experience in fullstack software development and robotics engineering, I’ve cultivated expertise in developing end-to-end products that span hardware and software.
+Combining experience in full-stack software development and robotics engineering, I’ve cultivated expertise in developing end-to-end products that span both hardware and software.

 ## 💡 What I Do:

-🛠 Full-Stack Development: 1.5 years of experience designing & developing dynamic web applications with React Typescript and microservices in Go/Python.
+🛠 Full-Stack Development: 1.5 years of experience designing & developing dynamic web applications with React Typescript, while building microservices using Go and Python.

-🔧 System Integration: 1.5 years of experience in system integration, focusing on control systems and autonomous robots.
+🔧 System Integration: 1.5 years of hands-on experience in system integration, focusing on control systems and autonomous robotics.

 📋 Management: 3 years of experience leading cross-functional teams, supervising external contractors, and managing project timelines to ensure high-quality deliverables.